 The magnetic field involved in electromagnetic induction is typically from an electromagnet with a varying electric current.
 This varying electric current is commonly known as alternating current (AC).
 As the electrical current is generated and collapsed continuously at a given frequency, the magnetic field is also created and collapsed the same way.
 This magnetic field with varying amplitude induces an electric current to a second conductor.
 The induced electrical current in the second conductor has the same frequency as the electrical current from the electromagnet circuit.

 A magnetic field with varying amplitude is not the only way to induce a current.
 A magnetic field can be imagined as a field with many lines of induction.
-Making the conductor "cut" through these magnetic field lines can cause an electric current to be generated.
+Making the conductor "cut" through these magnetic field lines can generate an electric current.
 This phenomenon is seen in electrical generators.

 The two windings are not electrically connected but are coupled by a magnetic field.
 Voltage can be increased or decreased in the secondary winding by altering the number of coils of a winding relative to the other.
 Since the transformer is considered a linear device, the voltage generated in the secondary winding can be predicted by determining the ratio of the number of turns of the windings.
 The result is known as the turns ratio (TR).

-To simply put, power is obtained by multiplying voltage by the current.
-A transformer without any losses can be considered as a constant power device, meaning the generated power in the secondary winding is the same as the power supply in the primary winding.
+Simply put, power is obtained by multiplying voltage by the current.
+A transformer without any losses can be considered a constant power device, meaning the generated power in the secondary winding is the same as the power supply in the primary winding.
 Thus, to increase the voltage, the current must be decreased, and vice versa.

 The common power rating of transformers ranges from 88 to 99%.
 Power losses are attributed to iron or core losses, copper loss, stray loss, and dielectric loss.